SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/02-Retrieving-data.md

-[slide]
+[slide hideTitle]

 # Retrieving data

-Now let's have a look over one of the most common (if not the most) operations when we are talking about databases.
+Let's have a look over one of the most common (if not the most) operations when we are talking about databases.

 Retrieving data is the action where we demand records from our tables, through the keyword **SELECT**, which further gives us several possibilities: